Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Analytic Expectations for Constant Cosmic Ray Transport Parameters

+Furthermore, note that even if CRs ``stream" super-Alfv\'enically, the streaming losses must still be limited to the local Alfv\'en speed.
+Since we do not present calculations coupled to hydrodynamics in this work, we do not consider adiabatic and streaming losses with the exception of including the streaming term in the numerical solutions of Eq. \ref{eqn:general_PDE} in Fig. \ref{fig:numerical_validation}, taking v$_{\textrm{A}}$ estimated from the CR-MHD simulation we compare against.
+There, we show it makes a minimal difference, as the predicted v$_{\textrm{A}}$ at large CGM radii from full MHD simulations \cite{ponnada_magnetic_2022,ramesh_circumgalactic_2023} is small compared to the bulk CR transport speeds invoked.

+On the other hand, if we were to include adiabatic losses based on a chosen v$_{\textrm{eff}}$ (or assumed u$_{\rm gas}$) here, it would represent an upper-limit to the adiabatic losses since, by construction, we do not capture the adiabatic back-reaction by gas onto the CR fluid.
+Moreover, the non-linear nature of these losses would make finding simple closed-form expressions to the time-dependent problem intractable.
+We will further discuss losses in \S \ref{sec:discussion_conclusions}.

-In essence, this parameterization separates the scalar transport behavior into ``diffusion-like" and ``streaming + advection-like" regimes (see footnote \footref{footnote1}).
-Below, we demonstrate how the normalization and shape of the CR pressure profile is sensitive to the episodic accretion history of the black hole and variations in \keff\, and/or \veff.
+In essence, our parameterization separates the scalar transport behavior into ``diffusion-like" and ``streaming + advection-like" regimes (see footnote \footref{footnote1}).
+Below, we delineate how the normalization and shape of the CR pressure profile is sensitive to the injection history of CRs and transport governed by \knaught\, and/or \veff.

-\subsection{Case 1: Constant \keff, No Advection or Streaming}
+\subsection{Case 1: Constant $\kappa_{0}$, No Advection or Streaming}